 Visitors today can see the cave where the settlers first lived, Post Office Bay.
-It has served as a “mail office” since the 18th century, the beach where maybe the Baronessa was fed to the sharks, and of course the Wittmer guest house and restaurant.
+It has served as a “mail office” since the 18th century.
+You can also visit the beach where maybe the Baronessa was fed to the sharks, and of course the Wittmer guest house and restaurant.

 Wittmer, Margret (2013 ).
 Floreana: A Woman’s Pilgrimage to the Galapagos.
 Moyer Bell.

 In 2013, the documentary “The Galapagos Affair: Satan Came to Eden” was published, which recounts the strange happenings on Floreana, with the voices of Cate Blanchett, Diane Kruger, and Josh Radnor:

 If you’re interested in reading about the Galapagos and Ecuador, you should definitely have a look at our page with our favorite books about Ecuador!